Panama: International trade

 The high levels of Panamanian trade are in large part from the Colón Free Trade Zone, the largest free trade zone in the Western Hemisphere.
-Last year the zone accounted for 92 percent of Panama's exports and 64 percent of its imports, according to an analysis of figures from the Colon zone management and estimates of Panama's trade by the United Nations Economic Commission for Latin America and the Caribbean.
-Panama's economy is also very much supported by the trade and export of coffee and other agricultural products.
+In 2024, the Colón Free Zone recorded a total movement of good worth 24.7 billion USD.

+Panama's economy is also supported by the trade and export of coffee and other agricultural products including bananas, palm oil, cane sugar and shrimp.
+In 2023, Panama exported some 3,000 metric tons of coffee, mostly to the United States.
+The primary export of Panama however is copper ore.
+In 2022, the copper ore export trade from Panama was valued at 3 billion USD.

 The Bilateral Investment Treaty (BIT) between the governments of the United States and Panama was signed on October 27, 1982.
 The treaty protects US investment and assists Panama in its efforts to develop its economy by creating conditions more favorable for US private investment and thereby strengthening the development of its private sector.
 The BIT was the first such treaty signed by the US in the Western Hemisphere.
 A Panama–United States Trade Promotion Agreement (TPA) was signed in 2007, approved by Panama on July 11, 2007, and by US President Obama on October 21, 2011, and the agreement entered into force on October 31, 2012.
+In 2019, the Panama also signed the Panama–United States Trade Promotion Agreement which eliminates tariffs to US services.